-Dr. Sanan will instruct you on how to clean the incision sites and support an optimal outcome.
+You will be instructed on how to clean the incision sites and support an optimal outcome.
 It is important to avoid rubbing the ears and/or exposing the treatment areas to excessive force or pressure in the initial days of your recovery.
 You may also need to apply a topical antibiotic ointment.

 Earlobe repair results will be apparent right away and will continue to improve as healing progresses.
-Patients who follow Dr. Sanan’s aftercare instructions typically find that their incision lines fade significantly in the months following the procedure.
+Patients who follow their aftercare instructions typically find that their incision lines fade significantly in the months following the procedure.

 If desired, repaired earlobes can be pierced after about two months, though they should not be pierced in the exact same spot as they were initially.
 Choosing small, lightweight earrings over bigger, heavy earrings can reduce the likelihood of another earlobe tear.

-Dr. Sanan takes care to provide personalized care at every step of the earlobe repair treatment process.
-This commitment begins with your initial consultation with Dr. Sanan.
+We take care to provide personalized care at every step of the earlobe repair treatment process.
+This commitment begins with your initial consultation.

 Your earlobe tear repair consultation will include an in-depth discussion about your treatment goals and a thorough physical examination of the damaged earlobe tissue.
-Dr. Sanan will also ask you about relevant medical conditions that could complicate this minor surgery.
+You will be asked about your relevant medical conditions that could complicate this minor surgery.

-Dr. Sanan is fastidious about planning earlobe repair procedures down to the detail, so he can execute the necessary changes with the utmost accuracy.
-Once he has mapped out your earlobe repair treatment, he will explain what you can expect during your procedure.
-He wants his patients to feel as comfortable and prepared as possible going into the treatment.
+We are fastidious about planning earlobe repair procedures down to the detail, so the necessary changes can be executed with the utmost accuracy.
+Once your earlobe repair treatment has been mapped out, we will explain what you can expect during your procedure.
+We want patients to feel as comfortable and prepared as possible going into the treatment.

-Dr. Sanan also takes the time to ensure that you have a clear understanding of what can be achieved with your procedure.
+We also take the time to ensure that you have a clear understanding of what can be achieved with your procedure.
 Additionally, you will be given customized aftercare guidelines to assist you in promoting the best possible outcome.

 The complexity of your specific procedure will affect the price of earlobe repair.
-Dr. Sanan will design a treatment plan for your needs during your consultation.
-Cost details will be provided once he has determined the optimal treatment approach for you.
+A treatment plan will be designed for your needs during your consultation.
+Cost details will be provided once the optimal treatment approach for you has been determined.